FAQs are currently under construction. Thank you for your patience. Please share your frequently asked questions with melabarger@rolesvillenc.gov.

 ABC permits also require a Wake County Permit (nonbuilding permit)

-*Permits and Final Plats will not be approved with a "0" address (i.e. 0 South Main Street).
+*Construction Drawings, Site Development Plans, Final Plats and Permits will not be approved with a "0" address (i.e. 0 South Main Street).

 Per NC General Statute § 160D-907